Muna al-Sheemi

-Muna al-Sheemi (born 1968) is an Egyptian writer.
+mona elshimi (born 1968) is an Egyptian writer.
 She obtained a degree in archaeology from Cairo University, and currently works as a history teacher.
 She has published more than half a dozen works of fiction, including novels and short stories.
 Her work has also been published in leading Arab newspapers and magazines such as Al-Watan, Akhbar al-Adab and Al-Arabi.

 Her latest book The Size of a Grape was nominated for the 2015 Arabic Booker Prize.
 Previously she was awarded the Egyptian General Authority for Cultural Palaces Prize for her novel A Colour Runaway from the Rainbow and the Story Club Prize for her novel The Weightier Scale.